beab1212/addis-music-v2/README.md

 -- Create a database owned by the new user
 CREATE DATABASE addisdb OWNER addismusic;

+-- Give permission to create databases
+GRANT CREATE ON DATABASE postgres TO addismusic

 -- Optional: list all users
 \du